 Enter deductions not included on lines 12, 13a, 13b, 13c(2), and 16l.
-Attach a statement to Form 1065 that separately identifies the type and amount of each deduction for the following categories.
+On the line to the left of the entry space for this line, identify the type of deduction.
+If there is more than one type of deduction, attach a statement to Form 1065 that separately identifies the type and amount of each deduction for the following categories.
 The codes needed for Schedule K-1 reporting are provided for each category.